Banking as a service, Creating win-win partnerships, Embedded Finance

 The dos and don’ts in the new BaaS landscape

-Sheetal Parikh, General Counsel and Chief Compliance Officer at Treasury Prime, believes that banks, in particular, have to maintain a clear understanding of their customers at all times and assume full responsibility for compliance.
+Sheetal Parikh, General Counsel and Chief Compliance Officer at Treasury Prime, believes that banks, in particular, must maintain a clear understanding of their customers at all times and assume full responsibility for compliance.

 “Regulators care about protecting consumers and businesses, and banks have a responsibility to make sure they’re being careful – it’s a generally risk-averse culture for good reason,” Parikh said.